 Since the ultimate authority of PA management is vested in the MOE, it is responsible for making sure the APAC and MT members are managing the PAs properly, in addition to authorizing contracts during recruitment and regulating resignations.
-On the following pages are brief job descriptions for MT members standardized for all PAs, including the skills, knowledge, and obligations required for recruitment.
-However, these job descriptions can be customized by the different PAs, especially those with limited human resource capacity.
-In such cases, it is up to the APAC to redefine the tasks of the MT members, and re-assign to one person the duties of another.

 The SBR Management Team currently employs 60 permanent and over 40 temporary staff all of whom are residents of the Shouf region.